Bluesoup | How To Report On Ad Campaign Results (and Prove ROI) |…

 Consider attribution models

-For instance, imagine a customer first clicks on your Facebook ad, later searches your brand on Google, and finally buys after clicking an email offer.
-An attribution model makes sure each of these steps is recognised for their contribution, giving you a complete picture of your campaign's real effectiveness.
+For example, a customer might first see your Facebook ad, then search for your brand on Google, and finally make a purchase after clicking an email offer.
+Attribution shows how each of those steps contributed, giving you a more accurate view of what’s really working.

 Factor in customer lifetime value (CLV)